List of constituents of the Great Western Railway

-The Great Western Railway (GWR) was incorporated by Act of Parliament in 1835 and nationalised on 1 January 1948.
+The Great Western Railway (GWR) was incorporated by an act of Parliament in 1835 and nationalised on 1 January 1948.
 During this time it amalgamated with, or purchased outright, many other railway companies.
 These are listed here in two groups.
 The early amalgamations (mostly between 1843 and 1900) often involved railway companies that were already being financially supported by the GWR.
 The Railways Act 1921 brought many new companies into the fold including many successful Welsh lines.